-- ATM fees– make sure that you know their rate before you access the ATM.
+Make sure that you know their standard rates before you access the ATM.
 Like with Bank of America customers, it’s free if you use your card with their ATM.
-But if you used other banks’ ATM, there will be a charge of $2.50 and $5 if use outside the US.
+But if you used other banks’ ATM, there will be a charge of $2.50 and $5 if you use it outside the US.

-- Mobile apps– Download your bank’s mobile app so it would be convenient for you to monitor your account like checking your balance, paying bills online, and tracking your transaction history.
+Download your bank’s mobile app so it will be convenient for you to monitor your bank account.
+Things like checking your balance, paying bills online, tracking your transaction history, and more.

-- Large banks– Always go with a larger institution, that means they have more branches near your house or office.
-You will have more access to your money, and it’s going to make things easier and cheaper for you.
+Always go with a larger institution.
+That means they have more branches close to your house or office.
+You’ll have more access to your money, it’s going to make things easier and cheaper for you.

-- FDIC-insured– Make sure that your bank is insured by the FDIC or the Federal Deposit Insurance Corporation.
-They protect you against the loss of your deposits.
+Make sure that your bank is insured by the FDIC or the Federal Deposit Insurance Corporation.
+They will protect you against the loss of your deposits.
 Usually, protection is available for up to $250,000 per depositor.

 Make sure that you have a good credit standing when opening a bank account in the US.
 But if it’s your first time, then you don’t have to worry about it.
 You can check your financial standing at credit.com for free.